Al-Maqdisi: Early life and education

 Al-Maqdisi was from Jerusalem (Bayt al-Maqdis in Arabic), from which he received his name.
 He was particularly fond of the city and described it at length in his geographic work.

 He was born in Jerusalem in c.
 946 and belonged to a middle-class family whose roots in the city's environs dated from the period approximate to the 7th-century Muslim conquest.
-According to historian André Miquel, al-Maqdisi was "very much attached to the Palestine of his birth and to the town whose name he bears".
 Al-Maqdisī or alternatively al-Muqaddasī was a nisba indicating that he was from "Bayt al-Maqdis" or "Bayt al-Muqaddas", the Muslim names for Jerusalem.
 His paternal grandfather, Abu Bakr al-Banna, had been responsible for the construction of Acre's maritime fortifications under orders from Ahmad ibn Tulun (r.
 868–884), the autonomous Abbasid governor of Egypt and Syria.
 Al-Maqdisi's maternal grandfather, Abu Tayyib al-Shawwa, moved to Jerusalem from Biyar in Khurasan and was also an architect.

 As can be inferred by his work and social background, al-Maqdisi was likely well-educated.
-Miquel asserts that al-Maqdisi's use of "rhymed prose, even poetry" is indicative of a strong knowledge in Arabic grammar and literature.
+Historian André Miquel observes that al-Maqdisi's use of "rhymed prose, even poetry" is indicative of a strong knowledge in Arabic grammar and literature.
 Likewise, his writings show that he possessed an early interest in Islamic jurisprudence, history, philology and hadith.